hendrik-jansen/Seminar-MeshGraphNets/structure.md

 ## IV.
 Model Architecture
 The chosen architecture is very similar to unnormalized graph convolution, with the addition of edge embeddings.
-First both nodes and edges are embedded, then in a number of processing steps the embeddings are updated according to adjacency.
+First nodes are embedded, then in a number of processing steps the embeddings are updated according to adjacency.
+At each step an edge embedding is obtained via linear layer from the adjacent node embeddings concatenated with the edge attributes (relative position + norm).
+Then the node embeddings are updated via linear layer of previous node embedding concatenated with the edge embeddings.
-Finally the node embeddings are decoded.
+Finally the node embeddings are decoded for the quantity of interest (f.e. pressure).

 ## V. Results
 MeshGraphNets deliver accurate long rollouts at speeds one to two orders of magnitude faster than the solvers.
 They outperform particle-based and grid-based baselines, with smaller errors in challenging regimes.
-They also scale and generalize well at inference, enabling simulations larger than or fundamentally different from any seen in training.
+They also scale and generalize well at inference, enabling simulations larger than or fundamentally different from anything seen in training.
 # TODO include tables and ablation